zachmccabe/beijing/docs/my_bag.md

 #### Snacks

 Sooner or later, I get delayed or lost and end up tired and hungry.
 Coffee can only do so much.
-I bring salty, sugary energy-dense stuff that won’t melt in my bag.
-If you’re in Beijing, you can just buy some Xinjiang-style <mark>nut cake <span lang="zh">切糕</span></mark> from a street vendor.
+I pack  energy-dense stuff that won’t melt in my bag.

+One of my local favorites is Uyghur-style <mark>cut cake <span lang="zh">切糕</span></mark>.
+(Imagine a kind of chewy granola bar made of nuts, raisins and dried apricots.)
 So yummy!

 #### Tripod?